Facebook opens Playground to connect with Israeli startups, developers, and local communities

 Playground, as the new space is called, is one of several dozen hubs around the world Facebook has built itself or in partnership with local players.
 However, Israel is a notable addition to the mix, given that the much-hyped “startup nation” is home to Facebook’s second-largest engineering hub outside the the U.S., after London, with more than 350 employees.

 Speaking at the launch event in Tel Aviv today, chief operating officer (COO) Sheryl Sandberg said she expects Playground to reach 15,000 people each year and to span various programs, training sessions, office hours, and mentoring opportunities.
 “Israel is a startup nation, second only to Silicon Valley, with the highest density of startups in the world,” Sandberg said.
 “Today I met entrepreneurs that find customers, hire people, and grow their business on our services.
-They are building community, and [they] create jobs and turn bold ideas into technology that changes the world.”
+They are building communities, and they are creating jobs and turning bold ideas into technologies that change the world.”

 Facebook claims a number of high-profile startup-focused spaces around the world, including one in Paris’ Station F campus, but the company opened its first in-house incubator — called LDN_LAB — in London back in 2018.
 Playground, which is located at Facebook’s second office in Tel Aviv, where its sales and marketing personnel are based, is positioned alongside LDN_LAB, insofar as they are Facebook’s only startup hubs in the EMEA region with tech offices attached to them.